 Compound condition.
 Multiple conditions combined with AND/OR.

-Condition with AND: The automation rule runs if all conditions are met.
-For example, send an SMS with a promo code if the customer has made a purchase and the amount is over $5,000.
-If the amount is less or this is a new customer, the rule won't apply.
+Example: send an SMS with a promo code if the customer made a purchase and the amount is over $5,000.

-If (A and B) is false, it checks (A and C).
+- If (A and B) is false, the system checks (A and C).
 If true, the rule runs.

-If both are false, the rule doesn't apply.
+- If both are false, the rule does not run.

-In this example, condition A must be in all parts.
+In this setup, condition A must be true in all cases.

-You can set conditions for different fields and their values.
-Here are the types of conditions you can use:
+You can apply conditions to different fields and values.

 Not empty